Clinical Supervision: AAMFT Approved, Relationship-Centered

 I love people, learning, and being a therapist.
 I’m excited to foster that love in others.
 I take the maintenance and growth of my professional practice seriously and am enthusiastic about sharing ideas with fellow clinicians.
 My goal is to support folks as they connect the how-tos of therapy with their values and needs as humans to find their clinical voice.
 And, of course, I’ll support your growth in ethics and practical skills, too.

 I work from a Solution Focused Therapy lens and have deep roots in Narrative Therapy practice, which means we can be focused on you, your growth and values.
 If you are hoping to learn more about EMDR and gain EMDR consultation hours towards certification, we can weave that into your supervision process.
 If you’d like to learn more about engaging with integrative practices such as somatic therapies and parts work, we can do that, too.
-We will certainly discuss human development, neurodiversity, family systems, and accessibility in therapy, as well as keeping tabs on how race, ethnicity and social location impact our client’s experiences, and our experiences of them.
+We will certainly discuss human and child development, neurodiversity, family systems, and accessibility in therapy, as well as keeping tabs on how race, ethnicity and social location impact our client’s experiences, and our experiences of them.
+We will take a systemic lens to the challenges our clients face, working on shifting the focus from one ‘identified patient’ to understanding the family, social, and cultural patterns that reinforce challenges, and often, solutions.
 We will discuss case consultations, special interest topics, career goals, ethics questions, and preparation for licensure.

 Visit my about me page to learn a bit more about me generally, including my history working with folks in the context of domestic violence and difficult immigration histories.